Find reputable boiler engineers

-Boilers should be serviced every year so friends, family and neighbours should be able to recommend a boiler engineer they have used.
+Boilers should be serviced every year, so friends, family and neighbours should be able to recommend a boiler engineer they have used.
+Which? have created a free boiler-servicing checklist to help you understand which areas your engineer is looking at and maintaining.

 Use Which?
 Trusted Traders to find boiler, gas and central heating engineers in your area or to see if those already recommended to you have been endorsed and reviewed.

-Central heating engineers must be Gas Safe Register-accredited.
-The Gas Safe Register is the official gas registration body for the United Kingdom, Isle of Man and Guernsey (replacing CORGI).
+Central heating engineers must be listed on the Gas Safe Register.
+This is the official gas registration body for the United Kingdom, Isle of Man and Guernsey (replacing CORGI).

 All Which?
 Trusted Traders are on the Gas Safe Register but, whenever you hire any gas engineer, you should check what type of gas-related work they are qualified to undertake before hiring them.